-Former Representative from Nevada’s 2nd District, Republican
+Former Representative for Nevada’s 2nd District

 Gibbons sponsored bills primarily in these issue areas:

-Public Lands and Natural Resources (21%) Government Operations and Politics (17%) Law (14%) Transportation and Public Works (13%) Environmental Protection (11%) Commerce (8%) Economics and Public Finance (8%) Sports and Recreation (7%)
+Public Lands and Natural Resources (21%) Government Operations and Politics (17%) Law (14%) Transportation and Public Works (13%) Environmental Protection (11%) Economics and Public Finance (8%) Commerce (8%) Sports and Recreation (7%)

 From Jan 1997 to Dec 2006, Gibbons missed 242 of 5,832 roll call votes, which is 4.1%.
 This is worse than the median of 2.9% among the lifetime records of representatives serving in Dec 2006.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: